edgeimpulse/expert-projects/fall-detection-with-transformers-arduino-giga-r1.md

 ## Overview

 Falls are a major health concern for older people.
-The number of fall-related deaths increased significantly in recent years, of which around 80% involved persons aged over 65 years.
+The number of fall-related deaths increased significantly in recent years, of which around 80% of the involved persons are age 65 or older.
 Falls can result in physical and psychological trauma, especially for the elderly.
 To improve the quality of life of our seniors this project presents the development of a fall-detection wearable device.
 The main aim of this project is to showcase a working demo of an edge AI device that uses a Transformer-based model.

-## What is a Transformer model?
+## What is a Transformer Model?

 A Transformer is a deep learning model that adopts the mechanism of self-attention, differentially weighting the significance of each part of the input data.
 Self-attention, sometimes called intra-attention is an attention mechanism relating different positions of a single sequence to compute a representation of the sequence.
 Like recurrent neural networks (RNNs), transformers are designed to process sequential input data with applications for tasks such as translation and text summarization.
 However, unlike RNNs, transformers process the entire input all at once.
-The ChatGPT, a large language model, also uses Transformer blocks in its architecture.
+ChatGPT, a large language model, also uses Transformer blocks in its architecture.
 In this project, the Transformer model is applied to time-series data instead of natural language.

 ## Hardware Selection

 This project requires a low-powered yet capable MCU to run a Transformer model with a reasonable inferencing rate.
-The Arduino Giga R1 is a good fit for our purpose since it has a powerful MCU with plenty of memory size.
+The Arduino Giga R1 is a good fit for our purpose since it has a powerful MCU with plenty of memory.
 Also, we will be using the SeeedStudio Grove 3-axis accelerometer (ADXL345) and a proto-board shield to connect the accelerometer firmly to the development board.

 ![Hardware](.gitbook/assets/fall-detection-with-transformers-arduino-giga-r1/hardware.jpeg)

 ## Development Environment

 We will be using Edge Impulse Studio for model creation and training.
-We would need to sign up for a free account at https://studio.edgeimpulse.com and create a project to get started.
+You'll need to sign up for a free account at [https://studio.edgeimpulse.com](https://studio.edgeimpulse.com) and create a project to get started.

-## Training dataset
+## Training Dataset

 Collecting data for different kinds of activities of daily living (ADL) and falls is a time-consuming and laborious task.
 It needs many people from different age groups and requires a lot of man-hours to curate the datasets.
 Fortunately, there are many high-quality public datasets available for similar kinds of data.
 We have used the **SisFall: A Fall and Movement Dataset**, which is a dataset of falls and ADL acquired with an accelerometer.
 The dataset contains 19 types of ADLs and 15 types of falls.
 It includes acceleration and rotation data from 38 volunteers divided into two groups: 23 adults between 19 and 30 years old, and 15 elderly people between 60 and 75 years old.
-Data were acquired with three sensors (2 accelerometers and 1 gyroscope) at a frequency sample of 200 Hz.
+Data was acquired with three sensors (2 accelerometers and 1 gyroscope) at a frequency sample of 200 Hz.
 For this project, We are using acceleration data from one of the sensors.
-Also, I am using the same accelerometer ADXL345 with the same configuration which was used for data collection.
+Also, I am using the same accelerometer (ADXL345) with the same configuration which was used for data collection.
 The datasets are available in the raw format and can be downloaded from the link given in the paper below.

 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5298771/)

-The data sample is given below.
-Only the first 3 columns are used which are 3-axis accelerometer data from the ADXL345 sensor.
+A sample of the data is shown below.
+Only the first 3 columns are used, which are 3-axis accelerometer data from the ADXL345 sensor.

 ```
 34,-259, -74, -38, 20, -3, 50,-987,-132;